pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0115.md

 ```

 While the library does a lot of the work for you, this is still a lot of manual work you need to do
 in order to test every aspect of your macro.
+And you may forget to test against applied fix-its,
+meaning you could be overlooking bugs lurking in the shadows.

 ## A even better `assertMacro`

-MacroTesting 0.2.0 takes care of these details for you, automatically, all at once.
-If we re-run the
+[MacroTesting 0.2.0][gh-macro-testing-020] takes care of these details for you, automatically, all
-original assertion:
+at once.
+If we re-run the original assertion:

 ```swift
 assertMacro {